 Hyphessobrycon heliacus – Kitty Tetra

-The genus name, Hyphessobrycon, is of somewhat obscure origin.
-The second part is derived from the Greek βρύκω (bryko), meaning “to bite” .
-The first part, hyphesson, is possibly an error for υπελάσσων (hypelasson), meaning “slightly smaller” .
-Often the translation “Little Biter” is given to this name.
-The species name, heliacus, is derived from the Greek “heliakos,” meaning “sunny,” referring to the bright golden color of the fish when alive .
+The genus name, Hyphessobrycon, is of somewhat unclear origin.
+The second part is derived from the Greek βρύκω (bryko), which means “to bite.”
+The first part, Hyphesson, is possibly an error for υπελάσσων (hypelasson), which means “slightly smaller.”
+This name is often translated as “Little Biter.”
+The species name, heliacus, is derived from the Greek “heliakos,” which means “sunny,” referring to the bright golden color of the fish when alive.

 Description

 Males and females are different.
-Males have longer, thread-like fins (especially the dorsal, anal and ventral fins) and are more brightly colored than the females.
-The anal fin of an adult male does not have a distinct tip, while females and juvenile fish do.
+Males have longer, thread-like fins (especially the dorsal, anal, and ventral fins) and are more brightly colored than females.
+The anal fin of an adult male does not have a distinct point, whereas females and young fish do.
 Young Kitty Tetras are less brightly colored than adult fish.

 Kitty Tetras are peaceful fish that prefer to swim in groups.
-They are not aggressive and usually swim in the middle of the aqu arium.
+They are not aggressive and usually swim in the middle of the aquarium.
 They are a little shy and like to hide among plants.
-They live about 4 years in an aquarium, but how old they get in the wild is unknown.
+They live for about 4 years in an aquarium, but how old they get in the wild is unknown.

 Hyphessobrycon heliacus – Kitty Tetra – Male